Sudz24/Chat-Analysis/README.md

 4. Run the script.
 A dialogue box opens, prompting you to choose the .txt File.

-5. After choosing the file, Results will be displayed on screen.
+5. After choosing the file, Results will be displayed in a HTML file, that you can share easily.

 ---